 Renewable diesel is an alternative fuel made of agricultural waste products including natural fats, vegetable oils, and greases.
-Renewable diesel is not a fossil fuel, but is chemically similar, and effectively identical in performance characteristics to conventional petroleum diesel.27 For these reasons, renewable diesel can be used in conventional diesel engines, pipelines, and storage tanks with no need for blending.
+Renewable diesel is not a fossil fuel, but is chemically similar, and effectively identical in performance characteristics to conventional petroleum diesel.27 Renewable diesel can also be blended with other biofuels produced from biogenic sources.
+For these reasons, renewable diesel can be used in conventional diesel engines, pipelines, and storage tanks with no need for blending with petroleum-based diesel.